| Common Tactical Problems"Everyone has these once in awhile."

 ball-watching.
 Your man tends to disappear magically when you start watching the rest of

+the game.
 Paul Caligiuri, who played for the U.S.A.

 in the 1994 World Cup, knows these rules well, and he has a few tricks of his own.